csstree/csstree/docs/ast.md

 The `source` property contains value of `options.filename` if passed to `csstree.parse()`, otherwise `"<unknown>"`.

-The `offset` number is zero-based, indicates index in source string passed to `csstree.parse()`.
+The `offset` number is zero-based, indicates the index in a source string passed to the parser.

 The `line` and `column` numbers are 1-based: the first line is `1` and the first column of a line is `1`.

 The `loc` property lets you know from which source file the node comes from (if available) and what part of that file was parsed into the node.
-By default parser doesn't include `loc` data into the AST (set `null` for this property), you should pass `options.positions` equal to `true` to make `loc` filled.
+By default parser doesn't include `loc` data into the AST (sets `null` for this property), you should pass `options.positions` equal to `true` to make `loc` filled.

 ## Node types